eijynagai/eijynagai/README.md

-# 👋 Hi, I'm Eijy Nagai
+# 👋 Hi, I'm Luis A. Eijy Nagai

 I'm a **bioinformatics researcher** passionate about transforming complex omics data into clear, actionable insights.
 I specialize in: